pythontsunami/teaching/README.md

   <img src="figures/tsunami_logo.PNG" width="600">

 ## Notes
+**PLEASE NOTE:** The Colab links still redirect to the fall 2021 materials, so DO NOT use those. :

 We are currently updating the course material for the spring 2022 Python Tsunami.
 The following notebooks have been updated (as of 15/02/2022):
 - Variables and data types
 - Iterables